Fenambosy Chevron

 The Fenambosy Chevron is one of four chevron-shaped land features on the southwest coast of Madagascar, near the tip of Madagascar, 180 m high and 5 km inland.
-Chevrons such as Fenambosy have been hypothesized as providing evidence of "megatsunamis" caused by comets or asteroids crashing into Earth.
-However, the megatsunami origin of the Fernambosy and other chevrons has been challenged by other geologists and oceanographers.
+Chevrons such as Fenambosy have been hypothesized as providing evidence of "megatsunamis" caused by comets or asteroids crashing into Earth, although has been challenged by other geologists and oceanographers.

-A feature called the Burckle crater lies about 1,700 km east-southeast of the Madagascar chevrons and in deep ocean. it is hypothesized to be an impact crater by the Holocene Impact Working Group.
-Although its sediments have not been directly sampled, cores from the area contain high levels of nickel and magnetic components that are argued to be associated with impact ejecta.
-Geologist Dallas Abbott estimates the age of this feature to be about 4,500 to 5,000 years old.
+The Burckle crater about 1,700 km east-southeast of the Madagascar chevrons is hypothesized to be an asteroid impact crater that caused the megatsunami about 4,500 to 5,000 years ago.